-Our approach to facilitating your healing & recovery is to help you get you back to your normal life as soon as possible.
+- Our approach to facilitating your healing & recovery is to help you get you back to your normal life as soon as possible.

-Our Specialist Plastic Surgeons are dedicated to keeping you as comfortable as possible during your pre-operative sessions, your surgical procedure and your healing time following surgery.
+- Our Specialist Plastic Surgeons are dedicated to keeping you as comfortable as possible during your pre-operative sessions, your surgical procedure and your healing time following surgery.
 A Post-Surgery Rapid Recovery Pack is provided to patients which includes products proven to accelerate your healing.
 Getting good sleep can also help.

 - If your work is highly physically demanding, however, it may take longer before you are able to return.

-An overnight stay in Hospital is generally required for most Rhinoplasty procedures.
+- Yes, an overnight stay in Hospital is generally required for most Rhinoplasty procedures.

 As part of an individually tailored surgical plan, your Surgeon may suggest the surgical option(s) or techniques that can help optimise your chances of getting the surgical outcomes you seek with nose surgery or corrective Rhinoplasty.

 - Patients must refrain from smoking as it decreases the oxygen that is carried in your blood to your skin to help heal your surgical incisions.

-If you are NOT YET a non-smoker, your Surgeon will advise you to stop smoking completely AT LEAST 6 weeks prior to your scheduled surgery date; otherwise you will have higher risks of complications and poor healing.
+- If you are NOT YET a non-smoker, your Surgeon will advise you to stop smoking completely AT LEAST 6 weeks prior to your scheduled surgery date; otherwise, you will have higher risks of complications and poor healing.

-Please note: a GP referral to a Specialist Surgeon is valid for 12 months, and a Specialist referral to another Specialist has only a 3 month validity
+- Please note: a GP referral to a Specialist Surgeon is valid for 12 months, and a Specialist referral to another Specialist has only a 3-month validity

 At your initial appointment with your Plastic Surgeon, you will typically: